damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 The handleCharTalkingWhenCharFoundWord function shown that is executed when the word in the character's memory matches the word found in the user message (checking the condition of foundWordInCharMemory variable in the handleCharTalkingMain function).

-In the logic of discussed function we can see that it is responsible for clearing the memory regarding the user's message (by simply setUserMessage method of Memory object), setting the option to call the main function again (by simply setIsCallCharTalkingAgain method of Memory object), adding the found word to the user memory with related script template category (by simply addDataToAboutUser method of Memory object) and for changing the script template by adding the appropriate word to the right place in the script template (by changeScriptTalkMessages method of Character object which was explained in 3.2.7. subsection).
+In the logic of discussed function we can see that it is responsible for:

+- clearing the memory regarding the user's message (by simply setUserMessage method of Memory object),
+- setting the option to call the main function again (by simply setIsCallCharTalkingAgain method of Memory object),
+- adding the found word to the user memory with related script template category (by simply addDataToAboutUser method of Memory object)
+- changing the script template by adding the appropriate word to the right place in the script template (by changeScriptTalkMessages method of Character object which was explained in 3.2.7. subsection).

-At the moment when a given variant of the logic of the handleCharTalkingMain function is executed (after calling the appropriate functions, e.g. handleCharTalkingWhenCharFoundWord discussed above), the changed script template is returned by simple getScriptTalkMessages method of Character object and assigned to the scriptTalkMessages variable, which is then used to compose the message (handleCharTalkingDuringCharTyping function)
+At the moment when a given variant of the logic of the handleCharTalkingMain function is executed (after calling the appropriate functions, e.g. handleCharTalkingWhenCharFoundWord discussed above), the changed script template is returned by simple getScriptTalkMessages method of Character object and assigned to the scriptTalkMessages variable, which is then used to compose the message (handleCharTalkingDuringCharTyping function which was explained in 3.2.8. subsection).

 <br/>
 <br/>

 ### 3.2.10.
 Sending user data to user by e-mail of selected character

 During the conversation, the characters collect data about the user.
 Depending on whether the user wishes, such data can be sent to the given e-mail via my backend [Emails Handler](https://github.com/damian-lis/Emails-handler) app, which supports the Sendgrid service.

 <br/>

-Below is an example of a solution thanks to which such data is sent to the backend (scripts/index.js):
+Below is an implementation of the handleCharTalkingFinish function which calls the handleCharTalkingDuringSendData async function (also below is an implementation) responsible for sending the email (scripts/index.js):

 ```
   const handleCharTalkingFinish = async ({ userMessage, chosenChar }) => {